-For consistency in reporting, the histologic classification proposed by the World Health Organization (WHO) is recommended.1 However, this protocol does not preclude the use of other systems of classification or histologic types.
+For consistency in reporting, the histologic classification proposed by the World Health Organization (WHO) is recommended.
+However, this protocol does not preclude the use of other systems of classification or histologic types.

-The great majority of carcinomas of the anus are squamous cell carcinomas.2 The previous edition of the WHO classification included 3 subtypes of squamous cell carcinoma (SCC): large cell keratinizing, large cell nonkeratinizing, and basaloid.
+The great majority of carcinomas of the anus are squamous cell carcinomas.
+The previous edition of the WHO classification included 3 subtypes of squamous cell carcinoma (SCC): large cell keratinizing, large cell nonkeratinizing, and basaloid.
 However, because most SCCs of the anal canal show more than 1 subtype, the diagnostic reproducibility of these subtypes has been low.
-Furthermore, no significant prognostic differences between subtypes have consistently been established, although the basaloid subtype of squamous cell carcinoma may be associated with a higher risk of distant metastasis.3 Therefore, the WHO now recommends that the generic diagnostic term "squamous cell carcinoma" be used for all squamous malignancies of the anal canal.
+Furthermore, no significant prognostic differences between subtypes have consistently been established, although the basaloid subtype of squamous cell carcinoma may be associated with a higher risk of distant metastasis.
+Therefore, the WHO now recommends that the generic diagnostic term "squamous cell carcinoma" be used for all squamous malignancies of the anal canal.
 However, additional descriptive comment regarding specific histologic features, such as predominant cell size, basaloid features, degree of keratinization, or adjacent intraepithelial neoplasia, is encouraged.
-Prominent basaloid features and small tumor cell size are related to infection with "high-risk" human papillomavirus.1 SCC with a predominantly basaloid differentiation pattern was formerly known as cloacogenic carcinoma, but this term is now considered obsolete.
+Prominent basaloid features and small tumor cell size are related to infection with "high-risk" human papillomavirus.
+SCC with a predominantly basaloid differentiation pattern was formerly known as cloacogenic carcinoma, but this term is now considered obsolete.
+Basaloid squamous cell carcinoma also needs to be differentiated from basal cell carcinoma, which is rare in this location, often arise in the perianal skin, and is a less aggressive neoplasm.

 Two variants of SCC of the anal canal deserve note because they differ in prognosis from typical squamous tumors.
-One is verrucous carcinoma (also known as giant condyloma or Buschke-Lowenstein tumor), which resembles a condyloma macroscopically but is larger and fails to respond to conservative therapy.
-Endophytic growth is present in verrucous carcinoma, but true invasive growth pattern is not present.
-These lesions are regarded as biologic intermediates between condylomas and SCCs, with a better prognosis than SCC.
-Unlike SCC, most of which are associated with HPV16, most verrucous carcinomas are associated with HPV types 6 and 11.
+One is verrucous carcinoma, which is an exophytic hyperkeratotic verrucous growth that is rarely associated with HPV when strict diagnostic criteria are applied.
+Endophytic growth is seen as bulbous rete pegs that grow in a pushing fashion into the underlying stroma, but infiltrative type invasion is absent.
+While controversial, verrucous carcinoma is now considered different from giant condyloma or Buschke-Lowenstein tumor.
+4.5 Giant condyloma or Buschke-Lowenstein tumor resembles condyloma acuminata, but is larger, with more florid excrescences, and is associated with HPV 6 and 11.
+Immunohistochemical staining for p16 does not help to differentiate it from verrucous carcinoma as both display negative or focal staining.
 Another important variant is SCC with mucinous microcysts (well-formed cystic spaces containing Alcian blue- or PAS-stainable mucin).
-This entity has an unfavorable prognosis as compared with that of SCC.1
+This entity has an unfavorable prognosis compared with that of SCC.

-Finally, 2 rare types of anal canal carcinoma, anaplastic carcinoma and small cell carcinoma (high-grade neuroendocrine carcinoma), are tumors with aggressive biologic behavior and an unfavorable prognosis when compared with typical SCC.
-Tumors of the more distal anal canal and perianal region are generally purely squamous in type and show fewer basaloid or glandular features.
+Finally, two rare types of anal canal carcinoma, anaplastic/undifferentiated carcinoma and small cell carcinoma (high-grade neuroendocrine carcinoma), are aggressive tumors with an unfavorable prognosis compared with typical SCC.
+Tumors of the distal anal canal and perianal region are generally purely squamous in type and are less likely to show basaloid or glandular features.